Skip to content

 Token Requirements

-Worker token (GITLAB_TOKEN)
+API token (GITLAB_TOKEN)

 Create a Personal Access Token with the api scope.
 This grants full API access, which is needed to: